 During a recent speed-enforcement activity, Moya, a 28-year old Staff Sgt., pulled over a motorist who was blazing through the Patch Barracks Shoppette parking lot with a “callous disregard for the safety of other personnel.”

 Since Patch Barracks is in Europe, it uses the metric system.
 The speed limit in front of the Shoppette is 10 km/h, approximately 6 mph.

-“When we saw that car careening through the Shoppette parking lot, we couldn’t believe it at first,” said SFC Tommy Trejo, a veteran MP and Moya’s supervisor.
-“I said to myself, ‘This guy is gonna get someone killed.’”
+“When we saw that car careening through the Shoppette parking lot, we couldn’t believe it at first,” said Sgt.
+First Class Tommy Trejo, a veteran MP and Moya’s supervisor.
+“I said to myself, ‘This guy is gonna get someone killed.'”

 Moya spotted the car hurtling toward him and sprang into action.
 He took a sip of his coffee, set it on the ground, picked up his radar gun, turned it on, and pointed it straight at the furiously accelerating death machine.